kamimrcht/webpage/set_kmer_sets2.md

 # Data-structures for sets of sequences: a third update

-This post starts with the exploration initiated in an [earlier paper](https://genome.cshlp.org/content/31/1/1.short), and (blog post)[REF], and today I'll present the fresh contributions of 2023-2024.
+This post starts with the exploration initiated in an [earlier paper](https://genome.cshlp.org/content/31/1/1.short), and [blog post](https://kamimrcht.github.io/webpage/sets_kmer_sets.html), and today I'll present the fresh contributions of 2023-2024.
 Inspired by a moment of reflection shared on [by Lior Pachter about his blog](https://x.com/lpachter/status/1760170432030994530?s=20), I've decided to incorporate DOIs in my posts so they can be cited.

 For those diving into this post, a prerequisite is the understanding of sequence bioinformatics concepts, such as the BWT, minimizers,  de Bruijn graphs (you can start with the previous citations).